 Family, community and society

 Non-Muslims are restricted from having citizenship status.
 Muslims who convert from Islam lose their citizenship and property rights.
-Article 11 of the Press Act is used to ban proselytizing by non-Muslims; the Act prohibits the publication of any material that contradicts or threatens Islam.
-Non-Muslims are only allowed private worship after they are granted permission to do so from the state.
+Non-Muslims are only allowed to gather and worship (even in private) after they are granted permission to do so from the state.

 Freedom of expression, advocacy of humanist values